oktaykurt/kepler-fill-and-submit-CRN/README.md

 # kepler-fill-and-submit-CRN
-Kepler automation script for trying CRN values in given time intervals.
+Kepler automation script to try CRN values in given time intervals.

 Login to Kepler with your student ID and password: https://kepler-beta.itu.edu.tr/ogrenci/DersKayitIslemleri/DersKayit